 where the $i$-th generation $t_i$ is segmented into $m_i$ sentences $\{u_{ij}\}_{j=1}^{m_i}$.
 The term $C_{\text{acc}}(u)\in[0,1]$ denotes the acceptability score or the probability output by the CoLA-trained classifier.
 The variable $\tau$ is a pre-specified decision threshold such as 0.5, and $\mathbb{I}[\cdot]$ is the indicator function.

-In conversational domains, validity extends to the area of social pragmatics.
-We adopt the hierarchical USL-H metric \citep{phy-etal-2020-deconstruct}.
+In conversational domains, validity extends to the area of social pragmatics, for which the hierarchical USL-H metric can be adopted \citep{phy-etal-2020-deconstruct}.
 This metric suggests that a response must satisfy three criteria in a specific order.
-We denote $s_U$, $s_S$, and $s_L$ for scores of understandability, sensibleness, and likability , respectively, and $s_L$ can be comprised of one or more qualities $q_j$, i.e., specificity or empathy.
-The concept is in the following equation:
+Let $s_U$, $s_S$, and $s_L$ denote the scores of understandability, sensibleness, and likability, respectively, and $s_L$ can comprise one or more qualities $q_j$, such as specificity or empathy.
+The concept can be expressed in the following equation:

 In these formulations, the variables $s_U$, $s_S$, $s_L$, and $q_j$ are continuous values that range from 0 to 1.
 The coefficients $\alpha_i$ and $\beta_j$ represent the weights assigned to each quality and are defined such that their respective sums equal 1.
 These methods are suitable for calculating scores in both automatic and human evaluation settings.